brondsem/beaker-session-jwt/README.md

 # Features

+- so much safer than default Pickle serialization
+- serialize with BSON and compress, so more datatypes supported than JSON (optional)
 - multiple keys, so you can rotate them
-- serialize with BSON and compress, so more datatypes supported than JSON (optional)
 - stronger hash algorithm (SHA256)
 - backwards compatible reads/writes with original pickle-based beaker session cookies
 - JWT for signing (although not much else of JWT is implemented)